 Once the field extractions and tags have been created and verified, the data should begin to appear in the corresponding dashboard(s).
 Open each dashboard you wanted to populate and verify that the dashboard information displays properly.
 If it does not, check the fields and tags you created to identify and correct the problem.

-Note: Many of the searches within the Splunk App for Enterprise Security run on a periodic scheduled basis.
+Note: Many of the searches within the Splunk App for PCI Compliance run on a periodic scheduled basis.
 You may have to wait a few minutes for the scheduled search to run before data will be available within the respective dashboard.

-Note: Searches cannot be run directly from the Enterprise Security interface due to a known issue in the Splunk core permissions.
+Note: Searches cannot be run directly from the PCI compliance interface due to a known issue in the Splunk core permissions.